 Although it remains susceptible to new developments, the Portuguese case presents an insoluble riddle only to those (the most numerous) who don't know what a revolution is.
 Even sincere but confused revolutionaries remain perplexed before the collapse of a movement which appeared to them so substantial a few months earlier.
 This incomprehension rests on a confusion.
 Portugal illustrates what the proletariat is capable of doing, demonstrating once again that Capital must take account of it.
 Proletarian action may not be the motor of history, but on the political and social plane it constitutes the keystone of the evolution of any modern capitalist country.
 However, this irruption on the historical scene is not automatically synonymous with revolutionary progress.
 To mix the two theoretically is to confuse the revolution with its opposite.
 To speak of the Portuguese revolution is to confuse revolution with a re-organisation of Capital.
-As long as the proletariat remains within the economic and political limits of capitalism, not only does the basis of society remain unchanged, but even the reforms obtained (political liberties and economic demands) are doomed to an ephemeral existence.
-Whatever Capital concedes under pressure from the working class con be taken back; in whole or in part, as soon as that pressure is relaxed: any movement condemns itself if it is limited to a pressure on capitalism.
-So long as proletarians act in this way, they are just banging their heads against the wall.
+As long as the proletariat remains within the economic and political limits of capitalism, not only does the basis of Chile, The death of Allende himself, sufficient "physical" proof of the failure of democracy, is disguised as proof of his will to struggle.